E4

 How to Fix / Troubleshooting

-- Access evaporator and heater: Remove interior rear panel to expose the evaporator and heater assembly (usually at the bottom or woven through the coil).
+- Access evaporator and heater: Remove the interior rear panel to expose the evaporator and heater assembly (usually at the bottom or woven through the coil).

 - Check heater continuity: Disconnect heater leads and test with a multimeter.
 A good heater typically shows low resistance (e.g., 20–100 Ω).
 If open (OL), replace the heater.